-Resting in the Animas Valley in Southwest Colorado, Durango is one of America's premier vacation destinations.
-What makes Durango such a popular outdoor wonderland is not just its picturesque natural beauty, or countless local events and attractions.
-It's the weather that helps make Durango a true mountain paradise.
+Durango is one of America's top vacation spots.
+It is known for its natural beauty, local events and attractions, but the weather helps make Durango a true mountain paradise.

-Winters are usually mild and sunny, and the average temperature ranges between 10 and 50 degrees.
-Due to Durango's location in a sun-drenched valley, snow removal stays manageable, despite a normal annual snowfall of around 71 inches.
+Winters are usually mild and sunny.
+Temperatures range between 10 and 50 degrees.
+Snow removal is manageable, despite a normal annual snowfall of around 71 inches.

-Spring in southwestern Colorado naturally brings warmer weather and more rain.
-You'll be amazed at the kaleidoscope of natural beauty as the local flora and fauna return to life in the high mountain desert.
+Spring brings warmer weather and more rain.
+Enjoy the scenery as the local flora and fauna return to life in the high mountain desert.

-Summer in Durango is moderate and comfortable since temperatures seldom climb higher than the upper 80s.
-Durango's rivers and reservoirs are continuously replenished by melting snows from the San Juan Mountains, providing you and your family hours of outdoor entertainment and adventure.
+Summer is moderate and comfortable.
+Temperatures seldom climb higher than the upper 80s.
+Durango's rivers and reservoirs are filled by melting snow from the San Juan Mountains, which provides hours of outdoor fun.

-Fall days are comfortably cool and dry.
-With an average temperature around 65º, and an average precipitation of 1.7 inches, autumn is the perfect time for an exhilarating mountain hike or a relaxing drive on one of Durango's Scenic Byways or Mountain trails.
+Fall days are cool and dry.
+The average temperature is 65 degrees.
+The average precipitation of 1.7 inches.
+Autumn is the perfect time for a mountain hike or a drive on one of the scenic byways.

 View the current weather conditions.